 The back of the display area on the top half of the cabinet had a fake wood plastic picture glued to the particleboard.
 I was going to paint it, but it started to bow out of shape, so again, I replaced it.

-Thankfully I had some beadboard leftover from another project because I already paid too much for this piece.
+Thankfully I had some beadboard left over from another project because I had already paid too much for this piece.

 Patina to Update Furniture Hardware

 These pulls had both metal and plastic on them.
-I had to update them.
+So I had to update them.

 Patina was my easy-peasy answer to solve this problem.
-Take a look at this quick tutorial video to see how to use Patina.
-Checkout the Patina HERE.
+First, look at this quick tutorial video to see how to use Patina.
+Then, check out the Patina HERE.

-You know, I was not kidding; it is quick and so much fun to watch the Patina spray dry, and the miracle of that aged patina look come to life as you watch it dry.
+I was not kidding; it is quick and so much fun to watch the Patina spray dry, and the miracle of that aged patina look comes to life as you watch it dry.
 Now I am looking to update furniture and hardware to use this product.

 Now on to the next area that needed some TLC.
 At this point, I noticed the bottom of the lower cabinet was in poor condition, so now I had to repair another area, but I did not want to spend any more on this piece.
 What to do?